-DU is pleased to host the nationally recognized, five-part Resilient Scientist Series, developed and facilitated by Dr. Sharon Milgram, the former director of the NIH Office of Intramural Training and Education.
+DU is pleased to host two nationally-recognized webinar series that build resilience in science.
+Developed and facilitated by Dr. Sharon Milgram, the former director of the NIH Office of Intramural Training and Education, these series offer practical, evidence-informed interventions and strategies that foster resilience, well-being, and productivity within STEM academic and research environments.

 Register Now